This post may contain affiliate links. Please read my full disclosure policy here.

-Know that there will likely be mistakes during the billing process and that you will probably have to dispute a few bills both with the providers and your insurance company.
+Know that there will likely be mistakes during the billing process.
+You will probably have to dispute a few bills both with the providers and your insurance company.
 There are also lots of people to help advocate for you, from the nurse navigators at your oncologist’s office to the insurance board in your state.
 If you receive a bill that you think is bogus, and your initial attempts to settle it fail, reach out for help.

 Get your ducks in a row

-Life doesn’t stop while you’re in cancer treatment, but you will likely need it to significantly slow down for a bit.
-Look through your regular activities to see if they can be delegated to your support team or hired out should you become unable do them.
+Life doesn’t stop while you’re in cancer treatment, but you will likely need it to slow down for a bit.
+Look through your regular activities to see if you can delegate them to your support team or hire them out.
 Depending on your treatment, things like walking the dog, caring for kids, or gardening may be impossible due to lack of energy, lifting restrictions, or immune system concerns.

 If you work outside the home, understand your office’s policies for vacation leave, medical leave, and short term disability.
 You want to be clear on the time you have available and the process you’ll need to go through to ensure you receive it.

-Finally, if you don’t have a will or advanced directive, you might want to look into getting one—not because you’re marked for death now, but because this little signal of your mortality should remind you that you need one.
+Finally, if you don’t have a will or advanced directive, you might want to look into getting one.
+This is not because you’re marked for death now, but because this little signal of your mortality should remind you that you need one.

 The 5-year survival rate for my type/stage of cancer at the time I was diagnosed was 25%.
-I remember reading that quote late one night as I googled every combination of “TNBC, life expectancy, survival, prognosis” I could think of.
+I discovered that information late one night as I googled every combination of “TNBC, life expectancy, survival, prognosis” I could think of.
 Five years later, I still think of it constantly.
 Reading that fact has done nothing to make me feel any better.
 It didn’t give me any information I could use.
-It didn’t really even tell me anything that applies to me, since statistics are essentially meaningless when you try to apply them to one individual.
+It didn’t really even tell me anything that applies to me.
+Statistics are essentially meaningless when you try to apply them to one individual.

 Do your best to get your information from your doctors.
 Information on the internet can be outdated, panic-inducing, and just plain wrong.
 Your doctor will likely have handouts, books, or websites you can utilize with vetted information to answer your questions.
-If reading this information is making your anxiety worse, consider asking a friend or family member to do your research for you.
+If reading this information makes you anxious, ask a friend or family member to do your research for you.

 Make a plan to get your head straight